googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 transformed arc, stop offset 0 would be aligned to the transformed point derived from the start angle, with stop offset 1 aligned to the transformed point derived from the end angle.
-Thus, a transform can result in the color line progressing in a clockwise rather than counter-clockwise direction.
+Thus, a transform can result in the color line progressing in the opposite direction compared to the non-transformed gradient.

 Sweep gradients are specified using a PaintVarSweepGradient or PaintSweepGradient table, with or without variation support, respectively.
 See